Surprise your loved one with a Romantic Horseback Ride in Isabela

-- Where is Isabela?: Isabela is part of the Porta del Sol tourist region, on the northwest of Puerto Rico.
+- Where is Isabela?: Isabela is part of the Porta del Sol tourist region, in northwest Puerto Rico.
 Along the coastal valley, Isabela has the town of Aguadilla and Quebradillas as neighbors.
-On the verdant hills, Isabela is neighbor to the towns of San Sebastian and Moca.
+On the verdant hills, Isabela is a neighbor to the towns of San Sebastian and Moca.

 - Land Area: About 56 square miles / 238.2 Km

 - Barrios: Isabela is divided into barrios:Arenales Altos, Arenales Bajos, Bajuras, Bejucos, Coto, Galateo Alto, Galateo Bajo, Guayabos, Guerreros, Jobos, Llanadas, Mora, Planas y Pueblo.